 The historic trial in our fair funding lawsuit in the Pennsylvania Commonwealth Court concluded on March 10, 2022 with closing arguments.
-We have now moved to the post-trial phase of the case, where our lawyers will be submitting briefs about the legal issues in the case.
-A series of filings will continue until July 2022, with oral argument on the legal issues took place on July 26, 2022, the case was in the hands of the judge.
+We have also concluded the post-trial phase of the case, where our lawyers submitted briefs about the legal issues in the case.
+And after oral argument on the legal issues took place on July 26, 2022, the case was in the hands of the judge.
 A decision in the case is expected to take several months.

 All children in PA have the right to a high-quality public education that prepares them for college and career.
 This isn’t just an opinion – it’s the law, written into the state constitution in the 1870s.
 But in Pennsylvania, not every child gets the resources they need.

 By failing to provide enough state funding, our leaders in Harrisburg have created a school funding system where the students who need the most get the least, simply because of where they live.
 Our leaders are severely shortchanging students in low-wealth school districts across the state, including where most of our Black and Brown students live.

 It’s wrong, it’s unconstitutional and our leaders in Harrisburg are responsible.
 That’s why we’ve taken state officials to court.
 The case is William Penn School District et al. v.
 PA Dept. of Education et al., and it is on trial in Pennsylvania’s Commonwealth Court.